nrennie/nrennie.github.io/content/blog/2024-03-26-webr-shiny-tidytuesday/index.md

 ## What is #TidyTuesday?

 For those of you who don't know, #TidyTuesday is a weekly data challenge aimed at the R community.
-Every week a new dataset is posted alongside a chart or article related to that dataset, and ask participants explore the data.
+Every week a new dataset is posted alongside a chart or article related to that dataset, and participants are asked explore the data.
 You can access the data and find out more on [GitHub](https://github.com/rfordatascience/tidytuesday).

 Over the past three years or so, I've created around 150 visualisations and I wanted some way of showcasing the work I'd done.
 Of course, the code and images are available on [GitHub](https://github.com/nrennie/tidytuesday) but it's not the nicest interface for browsing plots.
 I've also added some to my website, but it only shows the highlights - not hundreds of plots!